Pomax/use-models-for-data/README.md

 }
 ```

 Nothing fancy, nothing special, but we do want to make sure that we never work with data that doesn't have a value for `name`, and `data.age` is 14 or less.

-We could use a validator library for that, so that when we "get" that data object, we run the validator, and then we handle the exception:
+The conventional approach is to use a validator library for that, so that when we "get" that data object, we run the validator, and then we handle the exception:

 ```js
 function workWith(data) {